netsys-lab/mpquic-dmtp-draft/draft-tjohn-quic-multipath-dmtp.md

 For accurate one-way delay measurements, endpoints MAY use synchronized clocks; if full clock sync is not feasible, a fallback to round-trip time measurements is still acceptable.
 For improved delay tracking, the additional fields for the receive timestamp of the ACK_EXTENDED frame as proposed in {{QUIC-RECEIVE-TS}} is used.

-With a multipath-using connection, if endpoints have agreed on the usage of the ACK_EXTENDED frame with the additional receive timestamp fields (Bit 1 of extended_ack_features transport parameter), packets containing a PING (type=0x01) frame MUST be acknowledged on the same path that the packet was received on.
+With a multipath-capable connection, if endpoints have agreed on the usage of the ACK_EXTENDED frame with the additional receive timestamp fields (Bit 1 of extended_ack_features transport parameter), packets containing a PING (type=0x01) frame MUST be acknowledged on the same path that the packet was received on.

 ### Gathering Path Metrics